Writers Cottage, Llangefni, Anglesey

 Living Spaces:

-- Ample shelves and storage units
+- Abundance of shelves and storage units for all your cooking needs.

-- Large integrated fridge-freezer
+- Large integrated fridge-freezer and built-in storage unit for keeping food fresh.

 Neighborhood